-This delicious recipe is a great way to use up an autumn bumper crop of butternut squash.
+This delicious recipe for butternut squash cake is a great way to use up an autumn bumper crop of squash or pumpkin.
 You can easily adapt this to be gluten free by using just ground almonds and gluten free baking powder.

-Pre-heat the oven to 180°C. Boil or steam the butternut squash until soft, then mash or purée until soft.
+Pre-heat the oven to 180°C(fan)/200°C/gas mark 6.
+Boil or steam the butternut squash until soft, then mash or purée until soft.
 Set aside and allow to cool.
 Meanwhile grease and baseline a 20cm cake tin.

 Cream together the sugar and butter with a wooden spoon or with a beater.
 Add the eggs, along with a little of the ground almonds and the baking powder.
 Beat well.